suzukiplan/vgsx/README.md

 ## About VGS-X

-- A 16-bit game console featuring an MC68000 compatible CPU and a proprietary VDP.
+The VGS-X is a 16-bit game console featuring an MC68030 processor, an FM sound chip (YM2612), and a proprietary VDP optimized for MC68k architecture.

-- Games can be developed using the Programming Language C.
+Games can be developed using the Programming Language C.

-- Supported development environment operating systems are **Ubuntu Linux** or **macOS**. _(Please use the WSL2 if you need Windows development environment.)_
+Supported development environment operating systems are **Ubuntu Linux** or **macOS**. _(If you want to use Windows as a development machine, please use WSL2.)_

+The runtime environment supports the all of PC operating systems (Windows, macOS, and Linux) that supported by Steam Client.

+In the future, we also plan to provide runtimes capable of running on Nintendo Switch and PlayStation 4/5.
+(However, due to NDA restrictions, we cannot disclose details publicly.)

 ## Setup Build Environment